 - (4) The amount in this column shows the aggregate grant date fair value of stock options computed in accordance with FASB ASC Topic 718.
 The amount is based on the fair value of the stock option award as estimated using the binomial model multiplied by the number of shares subject to the option award.
 Assumptions used in the binomial model for calculation of the amounts in this column are described in Note 8 to our audited consolidated financial statements for the fiscal year ended December 31, 2023, in our 2023 Form 10-K. - (5) Represents annual incentive awards paid under the Annual Incentive Plan for services performed in 2023, 2022 and 2021, respectively.
 Amounts shown are not reduced to reflect the NEO's election, if any, to defer receipt of awards under the Equifax 2005 Executive Deferred Compensation Plan or the Equifax Inc. Employee Deferred Compensation Plan (2022). - (6) For Messrs.
 Gamble and Ploder, the amounts in this column reflect the aggregate increase (or decrease), if any, of accumulated pension benefit accruals at the earliest unreduced retirement age for such NEOs under the SERP in the applicable fiscal year.
 For Mr. Ploder, amounts also reflect accruals under the Equifax Inc. U.S. Retirement Income Plan ("USRIP").
 There are no above-market or preferential earnings on compensation deferred on a basis that is not tax-qualified, including such earnings on non-qualified contribution plans.
-The pension accrual amounts represent the difference in present value liability (measured at the respective fiscal year-end dates shown in the table) based on the assumptions shown in the taxt following the "Pension Benefits at 2023 Fiscal Year-End" table on page 84.
-Year-over-year changes in pension values for Messrs.
+The pension accrual amounts represent the difference in present value liability (measured at the respective fiscal year-end dates shown in the table) based on the assumptions shown in the text following the "Pension Benefits at 2023 Fiscal Year-End" table on page 84.
+Year-over-year changes in pension value generally are driven in large part by changes in actuarial pension assumptions as well as increases in service, age and compensation.
+The increase in pension values for Messrs.
 Gamble and Ploder is due to one additional year of service under the SERP and a decline in the discount rate.
 See "Pension Benefits at 2023 Fiscal Year-End" on page 84 for more information on pension benefits. - (7) The "All Other Compensation" column for 2023 includes the following:

-Company Contributions

-Perquisites and Personal Relocation and Living Тах to Defined Contribution Insurance

-Benefits ^(a) Expenses ^(b) Reimbursements ^(c) Plans ^(d) Premiums ^(e) Total
+Name Perquisites and Personal Benefits ^(a) (\$) Relocation and Living Expenses ^(b) (\$) Tax Reimbursements ^(c) (\$) Company Contributions to Defined Contribution Plans ^(d) (\$) Insurance Premiums ^(e) (\$) Total (\$)

-Name (\$) (\$) (\$) (\$) (\$) (\$)

 M. Begor 244,735 0 0 260,911 0 505,646

 J. Gamble 8,988 0 0 9,900 0 18,888

 T. Horvath 725 74,557 32,106 134,400 0 241,788

 R. Ploder 11,325 0 0 9,900 27,240 48,465

 B. Koehler 10,725 0 0 140,278 0 151,003